CumulusNetworks/docs/content/cumulus-netq-30/Cumulus-NetQ-Admin-User-Guide/Lifecycle-Management.md

 3. Create a second snapshot.

-4. Compare the results of the two snapshots:
+4. Compare the results of the two snapshots.
+Depending on what, if any, cards are open on your workbench:

     - If you have the two desired snapshot cards open:
-        - Simply put them next to each other to view an overview.
+        - Simply put them next to each other to view a high-level comparison.
         - Scroll down to see all of the items.
+        - To view a more detailed comparison, click **Compare** on one of the cards.
+Select the other snapshot from the list.

-        {{<figure src="/images/netq/snapshot-compare-snap-results-231.png" width="425">}}
+        {{<figure src="/images/netq/snapshot-compare-snap-results-300.png" width="425">}}

     - If you have only one of the cards open:
         - Click **Compare** on the open card.
-        - Select the snapshot to compare with.
-Note that only snapshots taken before this snapshot appear in the selection list.
+        - Select the other snapshot to compare.

-        {{<figure src="/images/netq/snapshot-compare-select-fr-open-card-231.png" width="250">}}
+        {{<figure src="/images/netq/snapshot-compare-select-fr-open-card-300.png" width="250">}}

-    - If you have closed one or both of the cards (you may have created them some time before):
+    - If no snapshot cards are open (you may have created them some time before):
         - Click {{<img src="/images/netq/camera.svg" width="22.5" height="18">}}.
         - Click **Compare Snapshots**.
         - Click on the two snapshots you want to compare.
         - Click **Finish**.
 Note that two snapshots must be selected before **Finish** is active.

-        {{<figure src="/images/netq/snapshot-compare-selection-modal-231.png" width="500">}}
+        {{<figure src="/images/netq/snapshot-compare-selection-modal-300.png" width="500">}}

     In the latter two cases, the large Snapshot card opens.
 The only difference is in the card title.
 If you opened the comparison card from a snapshot on your workbench, the title includes the name of that card.
 If you open the comparison card through the Snapshot menu, the title is generic, indicating a comparison only.
 Functionally, you have reached the same point.

     {{<figure src="/images/netq/snapshot-large-compare-titles-230.png" width="200">}}

-    {{<figure src="/images/netq/snapshot-large-compare-from-modal-240.png" width="500">}}
+    {{<figure src="/images/netq/snapshot-large-compare-from-modal-300.png" width="500">}}

+    Scroll down to view all element comparisons.

 #### Interpreting the Comparison Data

 For each network element that is compared, count values and changes are shown:

-{{<figure src="/images/netq/snapshot-large-compare-data-interpretation-240.png" width="300">}}
+{{<figure src="/images/netq/snapshot-large-compare-data-interpretation-300.png" width="300">}}

 For example, if the snapshot taken first had a total count of 110 interfaces, changes were made that added 40 interfaces and removed 32 interfaces before the second snapshot was taken, the second snapshot total count of interfaces would be eight more than in the first snapshot, or 118.

+{{<notice tip>}}
 From this card, you can also change which snapshots to compare.
-Select an alternate snapshot from one of the two snapshot dropdowns and then click **Compare**.
+Select an alternate snapshot from one of the two snapshot dropdowns and then click <strong>Compare</strong>.
+{{</notice>}}

 ##### View Change Details